xlnwel/grl2-jax/readme.md

-**Status:** Active (under active development)

 This repository is implemented with *Tensorflow2.1* and *ray0.8.4* for distributed learning.
 Algorithms are tested with the default configurations.

-Wellcome to open an issue for any bugs or requests for new features.

 ## Current Implemented Algorithm